jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * Connect to an APRS-IS (Tier-2) server
 * Pull the messages and decode them
 * Pick up the position data and store into ETS

+^ The Erlang part of apresse first connects to an APRS-IS Tier-2 server with gen_tcp:connect/3, then logs into the system and retrieve all the received information Each message is parsed and decoded, and if it contains a position data it is stored into an ETS table.

 ---